44 GREAT ATTRACTIONS IN MOAB, UTAH

 ✮ The Maze

-Island in the Sky is the most accessible of the three districts, and it is the closest to downtown Moab.
-Access is via UT-313, which heads west from US-191 about 11 miles north of downtown Moab.
-Highlights of this district include far-reaching canyon views (e.g. Grand View Point), Mesa Arch, the White Rim Trail (a 4x4 driving and mountain biking route), and the Cave Spring Cowboy Camp.
-While there are several good hikes here, the hiking isn't quite as good as the Needles district.
+The Island in the Sky District is the most accessible of the three districts, and it is the closest to downtown Moab.
+Access is via UT-313, a paved road that heads west from US-191 about 11 miles north of downtown Moab.
+Highlights of this district include far-reaching canyon views (e.g. Grand View Point, Green River Overlook), Mesa Arch, ancient ruins (Aztec Butte), and legendary 4x4 offroad driving routes (e.g. White Rim Trail, Shafer Trail).
+There are several good easy and moderate day hikes found here.

-The Needles is a hiker and backpacker's paradise, with many multi-colored sandstone canyons to explore.
-Access is via UT-211, which heads west from US-191 about 40 miles south of downtown Moab.
+The Needles District is a hiker and backpacker's paradise, with many multi-colored sandstone canyons to explore.
+Access is via the paved UT-211, which heads west from US-191 about 40 miles south of downtown Moab.
 Overall, it's about a 90-minute drive to the main parking areas.
-Highlights of this district include: Chesler Park, Druid Arch, the Joint Trail, Angel Arch, and a few 4x4 driving roads.
+Highlights of this district include: Chesler Park, Druid Arch, the Joint Trail, Salt Creek (a 3-4 day backpacking route that typically includes a detour to Molar Rock and Angel Arch), and several 4x4 driving roads.
 A well-planned day hike or overnight backpacking trip of about 10-12 miles will allow you to see a huge portion of the Needles.
 I don't recommend hiking in this district from June to September though (it's too damn hot).

 Islands in the Sky district